-apparatus licences are able to be issued for PTS systems operating in the paired frequency ranges 1710-1785 / 1805-1880 MHz in regional and remote areas that are outside of those areas specified for allocation by spectrum licensing, outside the Australian radio quiet zone Western Australia (ARQZWA) exclusion area as defined in the Radiocommunications (Australian Radio Quiet Zone Western Australia) Frequency Band Plan 2023 (the ARQZWA Band Plan) and outside embargoed areas defined by the ACMA;
+apparatus licences are able to be issued for PTS systems operating in:

+the paired frequency ranges 1710-1785 / 1805-1880 MHz in regional and remote areas that are outside of those areas specified for allocation by spectrum licensing, outside the Australian radio quiet zone Western Australia (ARQZWA) exclusion area as defined in the Radiocommunications (Australian Radio Quiet Zone Western Australia) Frequency Band Plan 2023 (the ARQZWA Band Plan); or

+frequency ranges and areas as defined in Attachment 6, when the PTS licence is to be issued to a relevant rail licensee and authorises operation within those parameters.
+For the purposes of this RALI, these licences are referred to as a ‘rail PTS licence’.

+Apparatus licences are able to be issued outside embargoed frequency ranges and areas defined by the ACMA;

+PTS base station transmitters, other than rail PTS licence, must comply with the emission limits set out in Attachment 4 of this RALI;

-PTS base station transmitters must comply with the emission limits set out in Attachment 4 of this RALI;
+rail PTS licence base station transmitters must comply with the emission limits set out in Attachment 5 of this RALI;

 the operation of apparatus licensed PTS systems must not cause unacceptable interference to previously licensed PTS systems or other licensed co-primary services as defined in the Australian Radiofrequency Spectrum Plan [1];